DeboraOliver/Chi-square/README.md

 Lastly but not the least, the Pearson's chi-square test from the function chisq.test() will return de values for X-square, df and p-value.

+Chi-square test examines whether rows and columns of the contingency table above are statistically significantly associated.

 ``` r
 chi_data <- chisq.test(outcome_table)
 ```

 ### iv) Library(corroplot)

 The last part of this project requires the package corroplot to visualize Pearson residuals.
+Hence, in the corroplot table:
+  1. Positive residuals will be in blue.
+Positive values in cells specify an attraction (positive association) between the corresponding row and column variables.
+  2. Negative residuals will be in red.
+This implies a repulsion (negative association) between the corresponding row and column variables.

 ``` r
 corrplot(chi_data$residuals, is.cor = FALSE)